 - The Future of Consumer Data Gathering

-In this Fact Sheet, we look at common situations where consumers may be asked to provide information as part of a transaction.
-You can decide if the benefits of giving that information outweigh the risks.
-If you want to limit your risks, we suggest safeguards you may wish to take.
+In this Fact Sheet, we look at common situations where consumers may be asked to provide information as part of a retail transaction.

 Two California laws limit the collection of personal information by merchants when you pay by credit card or check.
 These laws were enacted to prevent fraud and limit the amount of personal information which can be collected by merchants.